The pandemic continues to cause unprecedented disruption across industries worldwide.

 Based on the installation type, ground mounted solar panels exhibit a clear dominance, accounting for the majority of the total market.
 This can be attributed to their advantages, such as easy installation, productivity and easy accessibility for cleaning and maintenance.

 Region-wise, the market has been divided into Telangana, Rajasthan, Andhra Pradesh, Tamil Nadu, Karnataka, Gujarat and others.
 Amongst these, Telangana holds the largest market share owing to several initiatives by the State Government under the ‘Telangana Solar Power Policy 2015’.

 On the basis of inverter type, central inverters represent the biggest segment, holding the largest market share.
 This can be attributed to the advantages offered by these inverters like high efficiency, low cost, credibility and easy installation.
 Central inverters are followed by string inverters and others.

 On a geographical front, Telangana represents the leading market for solar power inverters, followed by Tamil Nadu, Rajasthan, Andhra Pradesh, Gujarat and Karnataka.
 Upcoming construction of floating solar power plants in Himayathsagar and Osmansagar are expected to propel the growth of the market.

-This report provides a deep insight into the Indian solar electric system and inverter market covering all its essential aspects.
-This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the solar electric system and inverter market in any manner.
+This report provides a deep insight into the Indian solar electric system and solar inverter market covering all its essential aspects.
+This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the solar electric system and solar inverter industry in any manner.